Political parties

 Starmer initially failed to live up to promise, and did not manage to revive Labour's fortunes for over a year; it was not until late 2021, when the Conservatives were losing more and more public support, that Labour finally managed to pull ahead of the Conservaties in the public opinion polls.

 In 2022, as the Conservative party collapsed into chaos during the final weeks of the Johnson administration, Labour was the big winner.
 Its popularity in the opinion polls rose steadily to the point where, in early October Labour was credited with a thirty point lead over the Conservatives – a lead which, if translated into a General Election result, would have given them a massive majority in Parliament.
-The next General Election is not due until January 2025, but is likely to take place in the autumn of 2024.
-The latest forecasts in early 2024 still point to a big victory for the Labour Party, meaning that Starmer is poised to become the next British Prime Minister.
+The next General Election is likely to take place in the autumn of 2024, and opinion polls in early 2024 still point to a big victory for the Labour Party, meaning that Starmer is poised to become the next British Prime Minister.

 The Communist Party of Great Britain